Research: Wreck of last US slave ship mostly intact on coast

 The state has set aside $1 million for preservation and research, and additional work planned at the site in early 2022 could show what's inside the hull, Delgado said.
 But far more work is needed to determine whether the ship could ever be pulled out of the mud and put on display, as some have suggested.

 “Generally, raising is a very expensive proposition.
-My sense is that while it was survived, it is more fragile that people think,” said Delgado.
+My sense is that while it has survived, it is more fragile than people think,” said Delgado.
 “A recovery could be a very delicate operation and also a very expensive and lengthy process.”

 Freed after the South lost the Civil War, some of the enslaved Africans who were transported to America on the Clotilda settled in a community they started called Africatown USA a few miles north of downtown Mobile.